MobileTeleSystems/onetl/docs/concepts.rst

 FileConnection
 --------------

-``FileConnection`` could be used to access files stored on the different file systems/file servers
+Classes inherited from ``FileConnection`` could be used to access files stored on the different file systems/file servers

 A ``FileConnection`` could be instantiated as follows: